rails/rails/guides/source/contributing_to_ruby_on_rails.md

 ### Warnings

 The test suite runs with warnings enabled.
 Ideally, Ruby on Rails should issue no warnings, but there may be a few, as well as some from third-party libraries.
 Please ignore (or fix!) them, if any, and submit patches that do not issue new warnings.
+An important note is that while developing locally it is helpful to set `RAILS_STRICT_WARNINGS` so that the testing suite will fail if any warnings are raised.
+This replicates Rails CI behavior and will ensure that no warnings go unnoticed during local development.

 ### Updating the Documentation